palisadoes/pattoo-agents/docs/CONFIGURATION.md

 Make sure you have configured the `main` and `remote_api` sections of `etc/config.yaml` file before adding any sections for `pattoo-os` related daemons.

 ## Custom Directory Location
-You can selectively set the location of the configuration directory by using the `PATTOO_CONFIGDIR` environmental variable.
+You can selectively set the location of the configuration directory by using the `PATTOO_AGENTS_CONFIGDIR` environmental variable.

 This can be useful for: